Previous dayMarch 27, 2026Next day

 1.7 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.0 earthquake 27 km WNW of Ludlow, CA came in on March 27, 2026 at 23:35 UTC.
-Coming 1 hours after a magnitude 4.1 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+A magnitude 2.0 seismic event took place 27 km WNW of Ludlow, CA on March 27, 2026 at 23:35 UTC.
+It arrived roughly 1 hours after a larger magnitude 4.1 mainshock in the same 20 km area, placing it within the typical aftershock window.
 At a depth of just 1.7 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-Coordinates: 34.842°, -116.414°.
+The epicenter is at 34.842°, -116.414°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-27